 In traditional terms, a bachelor’s degree is a four-year degree, while an associate degree is a two-year degree.
-However, these timelines are just averages.
-In fact, with DeVry's year-round, 8-week class sessions, some bachelor's degrees can be earned in as little as 2 years and 4 months.2
+However, with DeVry's year-round, 8-week class sessions, our Bachelor's Degree in Business Administration, for example, can be earned in as little as 2 years and 8 months.2

-When deciding, it is more helpful to look at what each degree offers rather than how long it takes to earn one or the other.
+When deciding which degree you'd like to pursue, it is helpful to look at what each offers more than how long it takes to earn one or the other.
 Look at an associate degree as a way to establish a basic set of skills in your area of interest.
-This can be a great first step if you want to add a credential to your resume sooner than later.
+This can be a great first step if you want to add a credential to your resume in the near future.
 A bachelor's degree, on the other hand, will provide a deeper dive into business, management and technical skills, as well as your specified area of study.

 Benefits of a Bachelor's Degree

 - Broader job possibilities: Many positions in today’s workforce require or recommend a bachelor’s degree.
-By earning one, you may find that you qualify for more potential job opportunities.
+By earning one, you may be prepared for more job opportunities.

-- Specialized knowledge: A bachelor’s degree provides a broad foundation of knowledge and the opportunity to gain hands-on experience, demonstrating to employers that you are well-versed in your area of study.
+- Specialized knowledge: A bachelor’s degree provides a broad foundation of knowledge and the opportunity to gain hands-on experience.
+Having this credential on your resume can let employers know that you are well-versed in your area of study.

-- Job satisfaction: Pursuing a career you’ve always wanted is a great way to improve your mindset about work.
+- Job satisfaction: A bachelor's can help give you the ability to pursue the career you’ve always wanted.
+Working in an industry you love and are knowledgeable about is a great way to improve your mindset about work.

 FAQs: Bachelor's Degree